BCasaleiro/cv/README.md

 	February 2019 -- January 2020 Lisbon, Portugal

 	* Developed a pipeline to assess the quality of the received data.
-	* Implemented a Complex Event Processor using Siddhi to detect and correct driver mistakes in real time.
+	* Implemented a Complex Event Processor using Siddhi to detect and correct driver mistakes in real-time.
-	* Implemented an ETL pipeline to automatically detect the begining and end of Trips.
+	* Implemented an ETL pipeline to automatically detect the beginning and end of Trips.

 ### [muse.ai](https://muse.ai/)